buddemat/elasticsearch-queries/dumping-indices.md

     }
 }
 ```
+:bangbang: if your source data contains one of these fields, you should _not_ drop it.

 The same can be achieved with a `prune` filter, whitelisting the fields to keep instead of specifying those to drop.
+This may become infeasible when the documents have a lot of fields.

 ```
 filter {